15 Things You Do to Your Car That Mechanics Wouldn’t

 As glamorous as movies and TV shows make it seem to slam on the accelerator and peel out onto the road, this is really not good for your car.
 Neither is braking super abruptly.
 Though you can sometimes justify the latter for safety reasons, you should definitely avoid doing it willy-nilly.

 “Love to peel away from a stop?
 Your mechanic will love you for it,” warns Matt Schmitz, assistant managing editor of Cars.com.
 “Driving gently will prolong your car’s life, and it will improve fuel efficiency and overall safety in the process.”

 In addition, slamming on the brakes repeatedly can wear on (what else?) the brakes.
-These are the causes of smoking brakes and how to fix them.

 Using Fuel With the Wrong Octane Rating

 You probably already know that putting diesel in a gas car can be dangerous—and if not, this is what can happen if you put diesel fuel in a gas-burning car.
 But this applies to different octane ratings of gasoline, too.
 “Vehicles are designed to run on a specific grade [of] gas,” says Jill Trotta, VP of the Auto Team at RepairPal.

 For instance, using lower-grade fuel in a high-performance vehicle can cause a decline in performance.
 And while doing the opposite, putting higher-grade fuel into a car than can run on regular ol’ gas, won’t cause any harm, there’s just no reason to do it. “[It’s] a waste of money and any performance benefit noted is most likely perceived and not real,” Trotta explains.

 How often do you clean your car?
 Probably not often enough, according to Richard Reina, product training director at CARiD.com.
 In addition to keeping the interior clean to prevent germs from accumulating on the surfaces you touch, keep an eye on the exterior as well.